 You can open a single file, folders, playlists, CUE sheets, and iTunes collections in Tag Editor.
 Use either dialogue window or drag-and-drop to add files in Tag Editor.

 By default, Tag Editor displays columns with the most common music tags: Artwork, Album, Artist, Filename, Genre, and Comment.
 To see and edit other columns right-click on the table header or choose them in View > Column menu.

-Sorting and filtering rows speeds up batch tagging.
+Sorting and filtering rows speed up batch tagging.

 To sort rows just click a column header, for example, "Artist".
 To change sorting order from ascending to descending click a column header again.

-You can also insert a keyword in the search field and check 'Filter' box to show only rows which contain the keyword.
+You can also insert a keyword in the search field and check the 'Filter' box to show only rows that contain the keyword.

-To move selected rows to another window or tab, press Move button in the toolbar and choose a window or a tab where files should be moved.
+To move selected rows to another window or tab, press the Move button in the toolbar and choose a window or a tab where files should be moved.

 To load selected tags automatically press ⌘+D. In automatic mode, Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames.